 For fun Becs is an enthusiastic (sometimes obsessed) genealogist and enjoys getting out into the bush or travelling around in a house bus.

-Our Joint Committee
+Our Oversight Committee

 To support and harness the collective power of social and community organisations in Murihiku.